captionpoint/captionpoint-plays/THE-LUCKIEST.md

 who was very well named
 ---
-because he showed lots of girls
+because he showed lots of girls his dick.
 ---
-his dick.
----
 But I wish I could run.
 ---
-I have dreams about running.
+I have dreams that I'm running.
 ---
 I dream that I’m screaming.
 ---